Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 number of years ago and I think he's in a care home._

 _The singer from the Bluebells, Ken McCluskey, who we knew, discovered that this guy Harry Papadopoulos was back in Scotland.
-And the reason he found out about it, was because Harry's brother was an electrician or a tradesman of some kind and went and did a job in this house.
-The subject must have come up, and he found out about it.
-Ken from the Bluebells went to visit him, and they managed to get a hold of his old negatives.
+And the reason Ken found out about it, was because Harry's brother was an electrician or a tradesman of some kind and went and did a job in his house.
+The subject must have come up.
+Ken went to visit him, and they managed to get a hold of his old negatives.
 They've been on display in several art galleries and so forth.
 And there was a book published._